 Peter Grill and the Philosopher’s Time manga compared to the anime

 The anime is based on the Peter Grill to Kenja no Jikan manga series by creator Daisuke Hiyama.
-Serialized monthly in Futabasha’s Manga Action since July 2017, the Peter Grill and the Philosopher’s Time manga was up to Volume 6 (which includes up through Chapter 30) as of June 12, 2020.
+Serialized monthly in Futabasha’s Manga Action since July 2017, the Peter Grill and the Philosopher’s Time manga was up to Volume 9 as of November 11, 2021.

 North American publisher Seven Seas Entertainment is publishing the official English translation of the Peter Grill manga.
-The English Volume 2 is scheduled for September 8, 2020, Volume 3 for December 8, 2020, Volume 4 for February 23, 2021, and Volume 5 for June 1, 2021.
+The English Volume 7 is scheduled for February 8, 2022, and Volume 8 for July 19, 2022.

 The anime has been adapting the manga in a fairly straight-forward fashion, but it’s skimmed over dialogue with Peter’s friend Tim Robinson, rearranged some plot points, and condensed some of the fantasy worldbuilding elements in order to focus on the raunchy scenes.